 Jonathan believes accessibility needs to become less about testing products to find what’s wrong, and more about training people to get things right.
 He has just delivered the new International Accessibility Standard ISO 30071-1 to help Product Managers embed accessibility efficiently into their teams.
 He is the author of the Amazon category-bestselling books Inclusive Design for Organisations, and Inclusive Design for Products, which help people get the best from the new Standard.

-Based in London, UK, he leads Hassell Inclusion’s team of accessibility experts providing strategic accessibility transformation services to organisations worldwide, including: the BBC, HSBC, the Telegraph, Canon, Mirum and the Science Museum.False Digital Digital Mind the Product Mind the Product Ltd https://www.mindtheproduct.com/mtpcon/digital/breakout-speakers/ #mtpcon Digital https://www.mindtheproduct.com/mtpcon/digital/ 2020-07-13 2020-07-15 Digital Digital For product managers who won’t let COVID dampen their desire to learn, share and build great products, we’re bringing together product leaders from around the world to do what we do best – explore the intersection of design, technology, and business in the product event of the year, #mtpcon Digital Presenters and panelists In stock 2020/05/30
+Based in London, UK, he leads Hassell Inclusion’s team of accessibility experts providing strategic accessibility transformation services to organisations worldwide, including: the BBC, HSBC, the Telegraph, Canon, Mirum and the Science Museum.False Digital Digital Mind the Product Mind the Product Ltd https://www.mindtheproduct.com/mtpcon/digital/breakout-speakers/ #mtpcon Digital https://www.mindtheproduct.com/mtpcon/digital/ 2020-11-18 2020-11-19 Digital Digital On 18-19 November, we’re bringing together product leaders from around the world (online!) to do what we do best – explore the intersection of design, technology, and business.
+Since you loved our smash-hit summer edition of #mtpcon Digital so much, we’ll be rebooting the format this Autumn to Presenters and panelists In stock 2020/05/30